HomeTrue North Blog

 The Forks was a historical meeting place for Indigenous people in the area, and then colonial traders.
 You can learn about the history of the Forks by taking a guided tour of this historic site.

-Parking can get jam-packed during peak seasons.
-So it is advisable to take public transit to Union Station.
+Parking can get jam-packed during peak seasons,.
+When visiting this popular historic site, it's recommended to take public transit to Union Station.

 2. Canadian Museum For Human Rights